fiskl-accounting/help-docs/docs/Core-Features/Line-Items/time.md

 ## Custom name templates

-You can configure a custom name template in [Company settings](../../Settings-Configurations/company-settings#time-name-template)
+You can configure a custom time name template in [Company settings](/docs/settings/company-settings#time-name-template)

 ## Best practices for time tracking